NateEag/useful-programs/readme.md

 [Sass's SCSS syntax](http://sass-lang.com/) makes writing CSS less painful, by giving you tools to keep things DRY.
 Be wary of the nesting feature, however - it tends to lead to specificity wars.

+dnsmasq is useful when you need a lightweight DNS server for a local network (or if you need to override local DNS on your development machine).
+It is a lightweight DNS proxy/DHCP server, mainly meant to let you easily assign names to local machines behind a NATted firewall.
+It also makes "lying" about DNS when behind the firewall running it pretty easy, something that would have been quite handy for PEDG's VPN setup.

 jQuery is handy for simple DOM tweaking on basic pages.